 L-1 to Green Card Timeline (2026 Guide)

-The L-1 visa offers one of the strongest positions for pursuing a green card.
-L-1A holders who qualify as multinational managers or executives can skip PERM entirely through the EB-1C category — cutting 12-18 months off the standard employment-based timeline.
+The L-1 visa is a strong starting position for pursuing a green card.
+L-1A holders who qualify as multinational managers or executives can skip PERM entirely through the EB-1C category, cutting roughly 21 months off the standard employment-based timeline at current DOL queue times.
 L-1B holders with specialized knowledge follow the PERM route through EB-2 or EB-3, similar to H-1B workers.

 Both L-1 subtypes benefit from dual intent, which means filing for a green card cannot be used as grounds to deny L-1 renewal or entry.
-This guide covers the two main paths, explains the EB-1C advantage, walks through PERM timing for those who need it, and addresses the L-1 maximum stay limits that create urgency around green card filing.
+This guide covers the two main paths, the EB-1C advantage, PERM timing for those who need it, and the L-1 maximum stay limits that create urgency around green card filing.

 Key Takeaways